Skip to contents

 Value

-• If x contains NetLogo-style lists, returns a list where each element is the parsed result of the corresponding input element.
+A list where each element is the parsed result of the corresponding input element.
 Parsed elements may be atomic vectors (for homogeneous lists) or nested lists (for mixed-type or nested lists).
+If a NetLogo list is not detected in an input element, that element is returned as a single-element list containing the original string.

 Details